-This agreement is between (Pr acticum Student) and the William Paterson University Department of Psycho ology, Psy.D.
-Prog gram in Clinical Psycho ology.
-The Psy.D.
-Program in Clinical Psychology and the student agree to the following g terms: I. Term The student can officially begin Clinical Pr • (Practic fulfillment of training requirements relate d to the William Paterson University (I nereafter referred to as "University") Psy.D.
-Prograr n in Clinical Psycl hology (hereafter refe rred to as "Program").
-The anticipated term of this a igreement shall k oe for the period begi nning on , 20and ending on , 20 If r required hours are no t completed by the end of the term, this agreement will b e continued unti I completion of requir ed practicum hours. • II.
-Time 1.
-The student agrees to work at the Practicum Site n o more than:
+This agreement is between (Practicum St udent) and the William Paterson University Department of Psychologogether The Psy.D.
+Program in Clinical Psychology and d the stud lent agree to tl ne followin g terms: I. Term The student can officially begin Clinical Pract icum, acc rue practicum hours, at (Practicum Site) on of 20 in partial fulfillment of training requirements related t o the Will iam Paterson l Jniversity ( hereafter referred to as "University") Psy.D.
+Program in n Clinical I Sychology (he reafter refe erred to as "Program").
+The anticipated term of this agree b.
+20 hours per week in Years 4 and above

+the end of the term, this agreement will be o

+hours.
+211 01 1 0 q an , ca practica

+II.
+Time

+The student agrees to work at the Pra acticum Si te no more tha ın:

+a.
+16 hours per week in Year 2 a nd 3